DNA – Who or What Is in Your Unique Genes?

 Family Trees

 Finding out about your ancestors, where they came from, and developing a family tree is a popular hobby these days.
-The hobby is particularly fascinating in Canada and the United States, where most of the people are immigrants or from an immigrant background.
+The hobby is particularly fascinating in Canada and the United States, where most people are immigrants or have immigrant backgrounds.
 Unless your ancestors were indigenous to North America, your ethnic background lies elsewhere.

-For a price, many companies offer DNA testing to determine your ethnic background.
+Many companies offer DNA testing for a price to determine your ethnic background.
 There may be subsequent follow-up communication naming possible relatives based on DNA testing results.
-All this information can assist you in developing your family tree, and your tree could go back many generations.
+All this information can help you develop your family tree, and it could go back many generations.

 My family purchased four DNA test kits from Ancestry.ca a few years ago.
 It was a straightforward process.
-We each had to take a saliva sample with a cotton swab, put the samples in the supplied vials, and return them.
+We each had to take a saliva sample with a cotton swab, place it in the supplied vial, and return the vial.
 The results were exciting but also a little disappointing, and I’ll tell you why after you see them.
 The tests weren’t cheap at a total cost of CA $415.98 for the four kits, and that was the sale price because it was just before Christmas.

 My Family’s DNA Results